 You will never be able to forgive like Jesus if you have not embraced the forgiveness of Jesus for yourself.
 But, when you fully accept the Gospel truth that God has absolutely forgiven you, you will have the power to forgive the offenses of others.
 Christian forgiveness requires: forgive offenses of non-Christians, forgive offenses of other Christians, and forgive myself as God has forgiven me.

 Forgiveness is our greatest need and the greatest need of everyone we know.
 So, we obey our Lord's command . . .

-"Be merciful, even as your Father is merciful."
+Be ye therefore merciful, as your Father also is merciful.
 (Luke 6:36)